Women's football transfer summer window 2025 latest rumours and biggest moves

 Austria international Nicole Billa, who scored against Norway to send them out in the group stage at Euro 2022, has left Cologne to join Stuttgart.

-Elsewhere, Juventus legend Sara Gama - who played 153 games for the club and won 13 trophies - has retired from football.
+Elsewhere, Juventus legend Sara Gama, who played 153 games for the club and won 13 trophies, has retired from football.

 Scotland international Rachel Corsie has also announced her retirement.

-She departed Aston Villa at the end of the season and then said after Nations League fixtures with Scotland she would bow out of the game.
+She departed Aston Villa at the end of the season and then said after the Nations League fixtures with Scotland she would bow out of the game.

 Rebecka Blomqvist has also joined Eintracht Frankfurt.